wlandau/drake.hasty/README.md

 Advantages
 ----------

-1. It's a sandbox.
+1. Hasty mode is a sandbox.
 By supplying a `hasty_build` function to your `drake_config()` object, you can experiment with different ways to process targets.
 2. There is no overhead from storing and checking targets, so hasty mode runs much faster than `drake`'s standard modes.
 3. You still have scheduling and dependency management. `drake` still builds the correct targets in the correct order, waiting for dependencies to finish before advancing downstream.